USSS CR1 – 2024-2025 Alpine Officials Update and Training Opportunities - Listed Below

 Alpine Competition Officials Education Resources

-The resource page has been updated with the new 23-24 information and study guides.
+The US Ski and Snowboard Alpine Officials resource page has not been updated with the new 2024-2025 information and study guides yet, but will be soon.
+You can look at last year's information and study guides to get started.
 Please read and study your information before you come to the clinic.

 https://usskiandsnowboard.org/sport-development/officials-development/alpine-officials